 The Force may be strong—but the need for a vacation can weaken even the toughest Jedi knight.

-In the future, their playground will surely be Disneyland Resort’s 14-acre Star Wars-themed land, a high-profile project that promises to be an immersive intergalactic experience when it opens (the date has yet to be announced).
+In the future, their playground will surely be Disneyland Resort’s 14-acre Star Wars Land, a high-profile project that promises to be an immersive intergalactic experience when it opens (the date has yet to be announced).
 In the meantime, though, these characters will have to look elsewhere.
 So we tracked the most popular intergalactic characters, in terms of recent social-media mentions—added a few of our own favorites, and then we played travel agent for them.
 Here are the fabulous, only-in-California vacations that will suit their individual needs—trips that would help anyone recharge for life’s battles (or other sequels) that may lie ahead.

 Darth Vader: Death Valley